How to Get Bad Smells Out of Leather

 More to Know About How to Get Bad Smells Out of Leather

 Bad smells can last quite a long time on genuine leather.
 That's because genuine leather is porous, and thus can soak in odors and stains.
+However, if you clean it with a premade leather cleaner it should help a lot.

-Does vinegar damage leather?
+Does vinegar ruin leather?

 You May Also Like: